 Plus-Project believes that our employees must be treated fairly and should share the benefits of our success.
 After extensive research we concluded that the best way to achieve this was to adopt an ownership model which was accessible to all employees equally.
 We believe this decision will have considerable benefits to our staff, our customers and the existing management team.

 After the financial crash in 2008, the government lead an analysis of the causes and investigated alternative ownership models.
 The Nuttall Review, released in 2012, suggested that allowing employees to have an indirect controlling shareholding can result in a better decision making process.
 Research shows that decisions are often made in the longer term interest of the company and its employees rather than the short term interest of a few shareholders, which places companies in a better position to survive downturns.
 Another major advantage to an EOT is that an indirect shareholding does not require an investment from those that participate.
 In contrast to many other schemes, every employee can participate equally irrespective of their financial position.

 Plus-Project Partnership offers a competitive base salary package with both Christmas and Summer bonuses.
 The UK government provides a tax break to EOT employees with the first £3,600 of any bonuses free of income tax.
-In addition, Plus-Project operates an Employee Council with employees able to define benefits ranging from the number of days holiday and medical cover through to an electric car scheme available via salary sacrifice.
-In a nutshell, this means our employees receive good wages, outstanding bonuses and can choose benefits such as driving a Tesla or riding an electric bike to work.
-In addition, the profits of any future company sale would be shared with employees as they are shareholders.
+In addition, Plus-Project operates Employee Engagement Meetings with employees able to define a wide range of benefits.
+In a nutshell, this means our employees receive good wages, outstanding bonuses and a customised benefits package.